Natural History Museum of Denmark: Exhibitions

 Today, all exhibitions and public engagement programs are located at the Natural History Museum of Denmark (the former Geological Museum) and in the adjacent Botanical Gardens.
 Since the merger, the Botanical Gardens and its greenhouses/glasshouses have remained open, and the mineral collection, along with temporary exhibits, are still on display in the buildings of the former Geological Museum.

-The Zoological Museum that was located separately was closed in October 2022 as a part of the preparations for a new and larger Natural History Museum in the Botanical Garden.
-The Botanical Garden, as well as the current premises of the Natural History Museum of Denmark, will be part of the new Natural History Museum that is expected to open in the Fall of 2025.
+The Zoological Museum that was located separately was closed in October 2022 as a part of the preparations for a new and larger Natural History Museum building in the Botanical Garden.
+The new Natural History Museum building will open on March 6th 2027.